Samuelouda/School-website/README.md

 # NOTICE
 	Pictures to be downloaded online from the video on YouTube.
     This website uses SCSS instead of CSS.
-New experience.
+New experience. use live sass compiler extension to convert the scss to css